 Side Panel vs. Full Belly Panel Maternity Jeans

 Some women prefer a side panel versus a full belly panel on maternity jeans.
-I am in this camp for a few weeks in my first trimester but quickly move on to preferring a full panel maternity jean.
-I find that the time when side panels work I can also get by with using the hair elastic trick on my jeans.
+I am in this camp for a few weeks in my first trimester but quickly move on to preferring a full-panel maternity jean.
+I find that when side panels work I can also get by with using the hair elastic trick on my jeans.
 By the time my belly gets big enough, the side panel pants don’t stay up as well and aren’t as comfortable while sitting down.
 I do love that you can do a front tuck in side panel maternity jeans, though.

 I ordered a 26 which is the same size I had at the time in a regular pair of Madewell maternity jeans.
 They were a little big right out of the bag.